muammar/mkchromecast/README.md

 By default, the sample rate in Soundflower is set to `44100Hz`.
 If you desire to stream at higher sample rates follow the [instructions in the wiki](https://github.com/muammar/mkchromecast/wiki/Soundflower).

-**Note**: resampling to higher sample rates is not a good idea.
+**Note**: re-sampling to higher sample rates is not a good idea.
 It was indeed an issue in the chromecast audio.
 See [this thread](https://goo.gl/yNVODZ).
 Therefore, if you want to go beyond `44100Hz` you have to [capture the sound at a higher sample rate](https://github.com/muammar/mkchromecast/wiki/Soundflower).